Fire and Ice: Germany's Love of Winter Sports

 Away from Hollywood, stories of snobby skiers can be heard from snowboarders, despite the sport being generally accepted and part of the Winter Olympic pantheon.
 The trope of scruffy snowboarders vs stuffy skiers is still one that holds currency in the English speaking world, although my friends who partake in it reassure me that much of this perception is false.

 For Germany though, it is perhaps the odd spectacle of Fire and Ice (1986) that has more cultural sway.
 It was not until recently that I heard of this film and I have not yet seen it, but it appears to have had more impact on Germans than the other two movies combined.
 Most Germans I have spoken to about winter sports have referenced it at some point.
 I wish I could give you more information, but the trailer doesn’t really give much away, except it might just be the most eighties' thing you will ever watch.
 It still contains some tropes I’ve already mentioned, but the pyrotechnics alone place it in another category all together.

-I still suspect that the human race were never designed for high speed impacts into trees or for flying head first into anything other than a nice fluffy pillow, but it might be the case that I have never lived until I see the Alps at 80 kmh, then again, I haven't died either.
+I still suspect that the human race was not designed for high speed impacts into trees or for flying head first into anything other than a nice fluffy pillow, but it might be the case that I have never lived until I see the Alps whizzing by at 80 kmh, then again, I haven't died either.
 Maybe I’ll just settle for watching winter sports on TV, in the warm, with a beer.